 As I drift along with the current, the sunlight dances on a purple forest of coral stretching out below me.
 A clown fish peeps out from between the branches.
 Snorkelling in the Philippines is sublime.
 I’ve never seen so many different species of corals and marine animals.
 Giant brain corals, fern corals, sponges, clams and fish in every colour of the rainbow.
 Nothing I’ve experienced before can compare to the coral reefs that surround the islands of Palawan.
-And the white sand, palm-fringed beaches are even more beautiful than I had imagined.
-Island Hopping in the Philippines with Tao Philippines is a once in a lifetime opportunity that I grabbed with both hands despite some reservations.
+The white sand, palm-fringed beaches are even more beautiful than I had imagined.
+And Island Hopping in the Philippines with Tao Philippines is a once in a lifetime opportunity that I grabbed with both hands despite some reservations.
 How could I say no?

 Island hopping, snorkelling and unwinding with Tao Philippines